 The Great Depression was the most severe and enduring economic collapse of the 20th century, and included abrupt declines in the supply and demand of goods and services along with a meteoric rise in unemployment.
-1933 is generally regarded as the worst year of the Depression: One-quarter of America’s workers—more than 15 million people–was out of work.
+1933 is generally regarded as the worst year of the Depression: One-quarter of America’s workers—more than 15 million people—were out of work.

 Additionally, although the 1920s, also known as the Roaring Twenties, had been a decade of prosperity, income levels varied widely and numerous Americans lived beyond their means.
 Credit was extended to many so that they could enjoy the new inventions of the day, such as washing machines, refrigerators and automobiles.

 In his estimation, prosperity would return if people would simply help one another.
 And although private philanthropy increased during the early 1930s, the amounts given were not enough to make a significant impact.
 Many Americans in need believed the resolution to their problems lay in government assistance, but Hoover resisted such a response throughout his presidency.

-As the Depression worsened and millions of urban and rural families lost their jobs and depleted their savings, they also lost their homes.
+As the Depression worsened and millions of families lost their jobs and depleted their savings, they also lost their homes.
 Desperate for shelter, homeless citizens built shantytowns in and around cities across the nation.
 These camps came to be called Hoovervilles, after the president.
-Democratic National Committee publicity director and longtime newspaper reporter Charles Michelson (1868-1948) is credited with coining the term, which first appeared in print in 1930.
+Democratic National Committee publicity director and longtime newspaper reporter Charles Michelson is credited with coining the term, which first appeared in print in 1930.

-Most shanties, however, were distinctly less glamorous: Cardboard-box homes did not last long, and most dwellings were in a constant state of being rebuilt.
+Most shanties, however, were distinctly less ambitious: Cardboard-box homes did not last long, and most dwellings were in a constant state of being rebuilt.
 Some homes were not buildings at all, but deep holes dug in the ground with makeshift roofs laid over them to keep out inclement weather.
 Some of the homeless found shelter inside empty conduits and water mains.